The definition of marketing is the action or business of promoting and selling products or services, including market research and advertising.

 But when I was recently asked to write an article clarifying the difference between marketing, advertising, public relations, branding, telemarketing, and strategic planning, I had a difficult time cogently explaining the distinction between all of them.

-So below is my example of the marketing process, including methodical tactics and maneuvers, using a hypothesis many of you parents out there can relate to:
+So below is my example of the marketing process, using a hypothesis many of you parents out there can relate to:

 You’re the mother of the single daughter and on the lookout for an eligible bachelor for her.